 Benefits of Broad Collision Coverage

 Broad collision is the best form of collision in the no-fault state of Michigan.
-Also available are a standard collision, limited collision, and no collision.
-If you are looking for the best car insurance coverage in the state of Michigan, broad collision is the most comprehensive coverage available.
+Also available are a standard collision coverage, limited collision coverage, and no coverage.
+If you are looking for the best car insurance coverage in the state of Michigan, broad collision coverage is the most comprehensive option available for the following reasons.

-- Covers physical damage to your vehicle due to an accident with another vehicle or other inanimate object
+- It covers physical damage to your vehicle due to an accident with another vehicle or other inanimate object.

 - Your policy always covers you, so you do not have to deal with someone else’s insurance carrier.

 - Broad collision deductible only applies to at-fault accidents.
-So, you can increase your deductible to reduce costs, while still getting a zero deductible on not-at-fault accidents.
+So, you can increase your deductible in order to reduce costs, while still getting a zero deductible on not-at-fault accidents.